BitBagCommerce/ShopwareInPostPlugin/README.md

 ![InPost widget selected point](./doc/images/in_post_point_widget_selected_point_storefront.png)
 ![InPost details administration](./doc/images/in_post_details_administration.png)

-This plugin allows to client choice shipping method InPost when place an order, this allows to client can pick up his package at any time.
+This plugin allows customers to choose InPost parcel lockers during the checkout process and pick up their orders wherever they want.

 ## We are here to help
-This **open-source plugin was developed to help the Shopware community** and make InPost shipping method available to any Shopware store.
+This **open-source plugin was developed to help the Shopware community** and make InPost shipments method available to any Shopware store.
 If you have any additional questions, would like help with installing or configuring the plugin or need any assistance with your Shopware project - let us know!

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_in_post_shopware)